omakoto/raspberry-switch-control/README.md

 # raspberry-switch-control
 Emulate Nintendo Switch USB Controller with Raspberry Pi

-Just after started the project, I found he following project, which almost solves my project.
+Just after started the project, I found the following project, which almost solves my project.
 My project is going to be based on it.

 1. Control switch from a smart phone
     1. https://mzyy94.com/blog/2020/03/20/nintendo-switch-pro-controller-usb-gadget/